taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 This example doesn't even scratch the surface of what is possible to do, but it is not my intention to write a tutorial.
 At least not now.
-What i want is to give the basic idea for someone who has never seen a Makefile.
+What I want to do is to give the basic idea for someone who has never seen a Makefile.
 Hopefully the next sections will leave you curious to learn more about it.

 ## Whys and Hows